 This Pepperoni Bread with easy homemade pizza dough, pepperoni, and provolone cheese makes one heck of an easy and delicious appetizer.
 Remember the marinara or Good Season’s Italian dressing for dunking!

 SAVE THIS PEPPERONI BREAD TO YOUR FAVORITE PINTEREST BOARD!

 Pepperoni bread is a fantastic easy appetizer served with your favorite dipping sauce.
 I’ll also serve it with a salad and some buttered pasta for dinner.
 Either way, the family and any friend who’s eaten some love it.

-We’ve also eaten it with some bottled marinara, but our preferred dipping sauce is just a bottle of Good Seasons Italian Dressing.
+We’ve also eaten our pepperoni bread with some bottled marinara, but our preferred dipping sauce is just a bottle of Good Seasons Italian Dressing.
 It’s SOOOO good!!